RapidDevelopmentStudios/MoreGDT/README.md

 # MoreGDT
-## Welcome to the official GitHub Repository for MoreGDT, a Game Dev Tycoon Mod
+## Welcome to the official GitHub Repository for MoreGDT, a Game Dev Tycoon Mod!

-The goal of this mod is to expand on your GDT experience.
-It will achieve this by adding new platforms, topics, researches, story elements and more.
+This mod adds all kinds of new platforms, events, topics, storylines and more in order to make Game Dev Tycoon more interesting and create a better player environment.

 ## Current Features (More to Come)
-New Topics

-New grPhone platforms

-New grPad platforms

-New Grapintosh/iGrap platforms

-New Voogle platforms
+- Many more Grapple products including computers, phones and tablets running gOS

+- The Nexis line of products running on Cyborg OS

+- vNidia products

+- A huge amount of topics

+- A helpbook that should be of use if you do indeed need help or wish to see more information

+## Current release and beta versions

+- Release: 0.2.1

+- Beta: 0.3 Beta 2

-This is the beta branch of MoreGDT, where the latest beta release is stored.
-Feel free to look through the code and report any bugs.
+This is the master branch of MoreGDT, where you can find pre-release versions of the mod.
+All kinds of feedback are welcome and if you have a bug to report then please show the error code or screenshot of what the problem is.